Party Roles and Composition in DnD 5e

 Party Composition Tips

-Most parties, especially small ones, are going to have gaps, and that’s OK.
+Most parties, especially small ones, will have gaps, and that’s OK.
 Not every party needs a tank, a support caster, and a control caster, and many parties can survive without some of the exploration roles.

 That said, every party will eventually face all of these challenges.
 If there are gaps in your party, think about what you will do in those situations.
-If you do want to plan your party to have the best coverage, here are some tips to do that.
+If you want to plan your party to have the best coverage, here are some tips.

 Please note: these are tips, not rules.
-There are going to be situations and parties where you ignore these, and that’s OK.
+There will be situations and parties where you ignore these, and that’s OK.
 DnD 5e is a forgiving enough system that you don’t need 100% coverage on all roles to play the game, and you can make just about any party work.
 That said, here are some tips and considerations for a balanced party composition at your table.

 Diversify